benvacha/mrkdwn/README.md

 </ul>
 ```

 ### Accordian List
-Accordians can be used on ordered or unordered lists, and follow their respective syntax.
+* Accordians can be used with ordered or unordered lists, and follow their respective syntax.

 ##### mrkdwn
 ```
 -< Visible